onlook-dev/onlook/demos/astro/README.md

 });
 ```

-Start your dev server and open the onlook application.
+Start your dev server and open the onlook application, you can make changes to the react components in your app.

 ```bash
 npm run dev